Viper2211/Workshop/README.md

 Most of the code is self explanatory and I tried my best to be as memory efficient as possible.
 I still have a few more ideas about how to make the interpreter faster and more efficient, but I'll probably do it later.

 # Using Workshop
+Workshop code is written in a file named `main.ws`.
+Other file support will be added sooner or later

 The claw always carrys one bit (because it has an inbuilt production system).
 In the beginning of the program, it's current bit is set to `1`.

 ## Commands